vignettes/Carving-cell-trajectories.Rmd

 Multiple types of information can be overlayed in a single plot.

-See the documentation for more details about how to use the function: ?cell_state_graph_plot.
+See the documentation for more details about how to use the function: ?cell_state_graph_plot

 Once a cell state graph has been built, it may be tempting to reduce the gene expression stochasticity by imputing values from neighbors.
-The antler$smooth() function performs the imputation by either:
+The antler$smooth()

-method = "average", # or "diffusion"
+).antler$smooth( method = "average", # or "diffusion" from = "Normalized", depth = 2)

 We can compare the normalized and smoothed levels of gene expression on the cell state graph.